token-metrics/plugin-tokenmetrics/README.md

 - 🚦 **Rate Limiting**: Prevents abuse and protects API quotas

 ### 🔐 Privacy Considerations
-- 📋 **TokenMetrics Privacy**: Subject to TokenMetrics privacy policy
+- 📋 **Token Metrics Privacy**: Subject to Token Metrics privacy policy
 - 💻 **Local Processing**: NLP and context management happen locally
 - 🚫 **No Tracking**: Plugin doesn't track user behavior or analytics
 - ⚙️ **Configurable**: Users control what data is requested and how it's used